jcsirot/JenGen/README.md

 	$ unzip hello.zip
 	$ mvn -f hello clean package hpi:run

+Keep in mind the resulting artifact is an HPI file.

 For the compilation you'll need a
 [Java 8 SDK](http://java.oracle.com)
 and